henrikstranneheim/MIP_api/docs/MIP_overview.rst

 Overview
 --------
-MIP performs whole genome or target region analysis of sequenced paired end reads from the Illumina plattform in fastq(.gz) format to generate annotated ranked potential disease causing variants.
+MIP performs whole genome or target region analysis of sequenced single-end and/or paired-end reads from the Illumina plattform in fastq(.gz) format to generate annotated ranked potential disease causing variants.
 MIP performs QC, alignment, variant discovery and